super-penguin/EEE_Detailed_Cell/README.md

 2. Fig 2.B2 and B3 (the study of backpropagated action potential)
     - Run: "Fig2_bAP_exp.py"
-    run the simulation and save the data in folder "Fig2/"
+    run the simulation and save the data in folder "Fig2/" This step take ~ 426 seconds on a macbook pro (2018) with processor 2.9 GHz Intel Core i9.
     - Run: "Fig2_bAP_anaPlot.py"
     Analyze the data, plot and save figures in "Fig2/New_Figs/"

 3. Fig 3.
 A2 and B2 - Trace plots
     - Run: "Fig3_exp_dms.py" or "Fig3_exp_major.py"
-    run the simulation and save the data in folder "Fig3/DMS/Plot/" or "Fig3/Major/Plot/"
+    run the simulation and save the data in folder "Fig3/DMS/Plot/" or "Fig3/Major/Plot/" This step take ~ 251 seconds on a macbook pro (2018) with processor 2.9 GHz Intel Core i9.
     - Run: "Fig3_dms_trace_plot.py" or "Fig3_major_trace_plot.py"
     plot the traces and save the figures in folder "Fig3/DMS/Plot/" or "Fig3/Major/Plot/"

 3. Fig 3.
 D1 - D3 - analysis plots
     - Open "Fig3_exp_dms.py", add # before the code at line 77, remove # before the code in line 78;
-    add # before the code at line 247, remove # before the code in line 249.
+    add # before the code at line 254, remove # before the code in line 256.
+    This step take ~ 367 seconds on a macbook pro (2018) with processor 2.9 GHz Intel Core i9.
     - Open "Fig3_exp_major.py", add # before the code at line 74, remove # before the code in line 75;
     add # before the code at line 239, remove # before the code in line 241.
     - Run: "Fig3_exp_dms.py" and "Fig3_exp_major.py"